int128/bntp/README.md

 # BNTP: Bookmarks in New Tab Page

-A Chrome extension which provides the new tab page with recently accessed sites and bookmarks.
+This is a Chrome extension which provides the new tab page with recently accessed sites and bookmarks.

+This branch is still in development.
+For the stable version, see [v2 branch](https://github.com/int128/bntp/tree/v2).